vega/vega-tooltip/README.md

 [//]: # (TODO(zening): tooltip fields order: can we recommend which fields should go first and which ones should go later?
 I feel that the fields that are most frequently changing as the mouse moves, as well as the field that's encoded with color should go first.)

-### Customize Tooltip Offset
-By default, tooltip is to the bottom right of the cursor (10px right of and 10px below the cursor).
-You can use `options.offset` to overwrite this.

 ### Customize Themes
 By default, tooltip uses a `light` color theme.
 You can set `colorTheme` to `dark` if it better matches your visualization.
 You can also always write your own CSS to overwrite the `.vg-tooltip` style.